Kumaran-M-07/Session/README.md

 How was the session?

-- Pretty Cool! ~ Harsh
+- Awesome & Pretty Cool! ~ Harsh